-The Averett University Security staff is comprised of a Chief of Safety and Security and a number of trained security officers.
 Security officers are on duty around the clock, 365 days a year, and can be reached at 791-5888 (or ext.
 1-5888).
-They patrol the campus checking for problems and making sure that all campus outside doors are locked according to a specific schedule.
-In addition to the Security staff, each residence hall or complex is staffed with a professional staff member serving as a Building Director who supervises the resident assistants living on each floor of the building or complex.
-These staff members work with Security, informing them of any situations that require immediate attention.
+They patrol the campus checking for problems and making sure that dcampus outside doors are locked according to a specific schedule.